 If you are a Water element person, you may experience pain in your low back, calves or feet, sometimes feel intense fatigue, fear or anxiety about the future, and you may be intrigued by the mysteries of life.
 You probably have a strong drive that allows you to push forward through any obstacle, like a forceful river that carves the banks around it.
 At the same time, this drive may lead you to push past your own energetic resources, leaving you feeling drained.
 Living as a Water element person is all about using your resources in a way that best supports you, and becoming comfortable with the unknown.

 If you are a Wood element person, you are a natural leader and have an instinct to create change.
 You love to be challenged, and constant growth is your game.
-You may find that you come off as bossy to others, or find yourself frustrated when others do not see the clarity of your plans.
+Others may complain that you are bossy, or do not seem to see the clarity of your plans.
 You excel at envisioning possibilities and mapping the best ways to get there.
 On the flip side, if you have not fully embraced this aspect of yourself, life may seem like an endless series of obstacles and you may feel you just cannot summon the personal power to make decisions or stand up for yourself.
 You might have musculoskeletal aches and pains, eye issues, or migraines, and may tend towards anger and frustration.

 If you are a Fire person, you have a warm personality.
-You can be highly social, but like a flickering fire, you can also get burnt out by social interactions and need time to recharge.
+You can be highly social.
+Yet, like a flickering fire, you can also get burnt out by social interactions and need time to recharge.
 Some Fire people are animated and energetic, and people love the way they dance lightly through life.
 Others are tender and delicate like a flower, and can be easily wounded.
 You may be all too familiar with sadness and a feeling of vulnerability within intimacy.
-Even though you can be philosophical, you do not get stuck in deep questions, and tend to live in the present moment.
+You do not enjoy pondering life’s deep questions.
+Instead, you prefer to live in the present moment.
 Some might even think you are childlike in your play with life.

-If you are an Earth person, you are a natural caregiver who tends to take responsibility for the well-being of those around you.
+If you are an Earth person, you are a natural caregiver who takes responsibility for the well-being of those around you.
 While you feel satisfied by this role, you may neglect your own needs when you see that others are in need of nurturing.
 You might love good food, and crave sweets.
-The Earth element is closely connected with the stomach and digestion and you may tend to have issues with bloating, feeling heavy or foggy, or indigestion.
+The Earth element is closely connected with the stomach and digestion so you may tend to have issues with bloating, feeling heavy or foggy, or indigestion.
 Do you feel like your thoughts are just going round and round?
 This is a mental or spirit-level kind of indigestion that you may have too.